Mysteriza/mysteriza/README.md

 ### 🎉 Fun Facts

 - I'm deeply interested in the world of cinema, especially the **Marvel Cinematic Universe**.
-- When I'm not busy with work and projects, I enjoy discussing intriguing topics like **space travel** and **the concept of time exploration** with friends.
+- When I'm not busy with work or college, I like talking about cool topics like space travel and time travel theories with friends.
+I also enjoy working on simple IoT projects in my free time.

 ---